Wittenberg’s music faculty include distinguished performers and composers, as well as authors of books and scholarly articles.

 Lawrence Pitzer has studied guitar with Ramon Estrada, Miguel Alboniz, and Jeffery Van, and has attended lute master classes with Paul O’Dette and Ronn McFarlane.
 He has also studied recorder and early music with Shelly Gruskin and Scott Reis.
 Pitzer performed with the Hyland Ensemble from 1985 to 1993 and currently performs with Wind in the Woods, an early music ensemble.
 He holds a BFA degree from Miami University.
 From 1972 to 1985 he taught guitar at Wright State University and since 1985 has served on the faculty of Cedarville University.
 Lawrence Pitzer began teaching guitar at Wittenberg in 1971. firstname.lastname@example.org

 Denver Seifried retired from Greenon High School in 1995 after 28 years as a band and instrumental educator.
 Since 1965 he has been bass trombonist with the Springfield Symphony and he is a member of the Symphony’s Brass Quartet and Quintet.
 Seifried has frequently appeared with the Dayton Jazz Orchestra, the Johnny Mack Super Big Band, and the Wright State University/Community Trombone Ensemble.
 He has toured with musicals such as Damn Yankees and A Chorus Line and is a member of the International Trombone Association.
 Seifried holds a BS in music education from Bowling Green State University and a Master of Music in trombone performance from the University of North Texas.
 He has studied with Betty Glover, formerly of the College-Conservatory of Music at the University of Cincinnati.
-He taught at Wittenberg from 1967-1969 and re-joined the Music faculty in 2000. firstname.lastname@example.org
+He joined the Wittenberg faculty in 2000. firstname.lastname@example.org